Cart

 Comprendre l'amertume dans la bière : au-delà des IBU

 Ah, bitterness!
-That sensation that makes novices frown and enlightened enthusiasts smile with pleasure.
+That sensation that makes novices frown and enlightened connoisseurs smile with pleasure.
 It is to beer what structure is to wine: a fundamental pillar of taste, but also one of the most complex characteristics to grasp.
 Like many aspects of craft beer , bitterness hides its game well behind numbers and measurements that only tell part of the story.

 The Many Faces of Bitterness